How we can help you

 This service is covered by Medicare.
 You will need a referral from a GP or Specialist (depending on the service).

-If you are not eligible for Medicare you will be charged the Medicare rebate which you will need to pay before you have your scan.
+If you are not eligible for Medicare you may be charged an upfront amount.
+Details will be discussed with you prior to your scan.

 X-ray is the most commonly used form of creating an internal image of your body.
 X-ray images are typically used to examine broken bones, swallowed objects, lungs, blood vessels and breasts.